julelang/manual/src/compiler/directives.md

 ## Directive: `build`

 The `build` directive is a top directive.
-Different way of platform specific programming.
+Different way of specific programming such as platform specific programming.
 It can be used with or instead of file annotation.
 Unlike file annotation, it is a directive, not a naming convention.

-Plese look at the [platform specific programming](/compiler/platform-specific-programming) page for information.
+Plese look at the [specific programming](/compiler/specific-programming) section for more information.

 ## Directive: `typedef`
 In C++-linked structs, if the structure is a `typedef` use this will configure code generation correctly.
 Otherwise, the struct will be treated as a classical structures.